I ♥ Manchester

 The next morning we were travelling to Newcastle - a trip I'd organised with my children to get away.

-By the time we reached Newcastle, I'd managed to make sure that all of my friends and former colleagues were safe.
+By the time we reached Newcastle, I'd managed to make sure that all of friends and former colleagues were safe.
 The news of what had happened was coming in, though, and it wasn't good.

 22 dead.